TWKB/Specification/twkb.md

 * set: little endian
 * unset: big endian

 bit 2-4 **serialization method:** describe what serialisation method is used.
-See section " Delta value array rules" bit 5-8 **precission:** tells how many decimals to use in coordinates see section Storage of coordinates
+See section "Delta value array rules" bit 5-8 **precission:** tells how many decimals to use in coordinates see section "Storage of coordinates"

 ###The type

 1 byte holding geometry **type** and **number of dimmensions**

+this byte with type information will apear after the initial byte in every twkb-geometry, and for each geometry in a geometry collection

+The type-byte is used like this:

 bit 1-5 gives 31 type positions, we use a few of them:

-* 1	Point (1 single point)
+1. Point
-* 2	Linestring
+2. Linestring
-* 3	Polygon
+3. Polygon
-* 4	MultiPoint
+4. MultiPoint
-* 5	MultiLinestring
+5. MultiLinestring
-* 6	MultiPolygon
+6. MultiPolygon
-* 7	GeometryCollection
+7. GeometryCollection
+20. MultiPoint with id on each point
+21. MultiLinestring with id on each linestring
+22. MultiPolygon with id on each polygon
-* 22	TopoLinestring
+23. TopoLinestring
-* 23	TopoPolygon
+24. TopoPolygon

-bit 6-8; number of dimmensions (ndims)
+bit 6-8:  number of dimmensions (ndims)

 ###Description type by type

 #### Type 1, **Point**
 UINT32 holding the id of the Point

-* If this is top level of TWKB:<br>
-	coordinates as 4 byte integers:<br>
-		INT32 x ndims
-* If this is a nested point (Multipoint or GeometryCollection):<br>
-	follows delta value array rules, see below
+the point coordinates (as deltavalue if in a MultiPoint or Geometry Collection)

 #### Type 2, Linestring
-UINT32 holding the id of the Linestring
-UINT32 npoints
+* UINT32 **ID**
-	a 4 byte integer holding number of vertex-points in linestrings
+* UINT32 **npoints** a 4 byte integer holding number of vertex-points

-PointArray:
-* If this is top level of TWKB:<br>
-	first vertex point coordinates as 4 byte integers:<br>
-		INT32 x ndims<br>
-	the rest follows delta value array rules, see below *If this is a nested Linestring (MultiLinestring or GeometryCollection)<br>
-	follows delta value array rules, see below
+* a Point Array see section "Delta value array rules" below

 #### Type 3, Polygon
-UINT32 holding the id of the Polygon
-UINT32 nrings
+* UINT32 **ID**
-	a 4 byte integer holding number of rings in the polygon (first ring is boundary, the rest is holes)
+* UINT32 **nrings** a 4 byte integer holding number of rings (first ring is boundary, the rest is holes) For each ring

-for each ring
 {
-UINT32 npoints
-	a 4 byte integer holding number of vertex-points in polygon ring
+* UINT32 **npoints** a 4 byte integer holding number of vertex-points

-PointArray:
-If this is top level of TWKB and first ring:
-	first vertex point coordinates as 4 byte integers:
-		INT32 x ndims
-	the rest follows delta value array rules (see below) If this is a hole or nested Polygon (MultiPolygon or GeometryCollection follows delta value array rules (see below)
-}
+* a Point Array see section "Delta value array rules" below }

-#### Type 4, MultiPoint
+#### Type 4, MultiPoint (with one id for all)
-UINT32 npoints
+* UINT32 **ID**
-	a 4 byte integer holding number of points in the MultiPoint
+* UINT32 **npoints** a 4 byte integer holding number of points

-For each Point
-{
-UINT32 holding the id of the Point
-If this is top level of TWKB:
-	first  point coordinates as 4 byte integers:
-		INT32 x ndims
-	the rest follows delta value array rules (see below) If this is a nested MultiPoint (GeometryCollection) follows delta value array rules (see below)
-}
+* a Point Array see section "Delta value array rules" below

 #### Type 5, MultiLineString
-UINT32 nlinestrings
+* UINT32 **ID**
-	a 4 byte integer holding number of Linestrings in the the MultiLinestring
+* UINT32 **nlinestrings** a 4 byte integer holding number of linestrings For each linestrings

-For each Linestring
 {

-see type 2 Linestring
-}
+* UINT32 **npoints** a 4 byte integer holding number of vertex-points
+* a Point Array see section "Delta value array rules" below }

 #### Type 6, MultiPolygon
-UINT32 npolygons
+* UINT32 **ID**
-	a 4 byte integer holding number of polygons in the the Multipolygon

-For each polygon
+* UINT32 **npolygons** a 4 byte integer holding number of polygons For each polygon
 {
-see type 3 polygon
-}

-#### Type 7, GeoemtryCollection
-UINT32 ngeometries
-	a 4 byte integer holding number of subgeoemtries for each geometry
+* UINT32 **nrings** a 4 byte integer holding number of rings (first ring is boundary, the rest is holes) For each ring
 {
-1 byte describing type and number of dimmensions
+* UINT32 **npoints** a 4 byte integer holding number of vertex-points

-see description for respective type
+* a Point Array see section "Delta value array rules" below }
 }

 #### Type 22	topo linestring
 UINT32 id
 	the id of the linestring